FarahIbrar/Programming-in-Python/Projects/Machine Learning and Statistical Analysis Portfolio.md

-# Machine Learning Projects Portfolio
+# Machine Learning and Statistical Analysis Portfolio: Iris Dataset

 ## Overview
-This repository contains a series of projects focused on the application of machine learning techniques to the Iris dataset.
-Each project demonstrates a different aspect of machine learning, ranging from species classification, exploratory data analysis, dimensionality reduction, comparative analysis, and clustering.
-The Iris dataset, a classic dataset in machine learning and statistics, is used throughout these projects to illustrate various concepts and methods.
+This repository contains a series of projects focused on the application of machine learning and statistical techniques to the Iris dataset.
+Each project demonstrates a different aspect of machine learning and different types of statistical analysis, ranging from species classification, exploratory data analysis, dimensionality reduction, comparative analysis, and clustering.
+The Iris dataset is used throughout these projects to illustrate various concepts and methods.

 ## Projects